 Other proposals include an “enhanced bus” that would share a lane with traffic but add improvements like all-door boarding and a way to pay before getting on the bus.
 Also being studied is a streetcar that would either mix with traffic or have its own designated travel lane.

 The BRT and the rapid streetcar options would have at least half their routes separate from general traffic.
 How much of the entire route would get a fully dedicated lane would be decided based on time savings, costs, right-of-way impacts, and other factors, and would be determined in the environmental process, according to Joel Zlotnik, an OCTA spokesperson.

 Alternative routes from Garden Grove to Fullerton include one along Harbor Boulevard and a parallel option on Anaheim Boulevard/Lemon Street.
 The shortest option being studied would extend the OC Streetcar at Harbor Boulevard to around Katella Avenue, which would bring it closer to the Anaheim Resort district, where Disneyland and the Anaheim Convention Center are located.

-A hybrid option connecting to ARTIC is also on the table, and that would extend the OC Streetcar on Harbor from to Katella Avenue and add an “enhanced bus” to connect passengers to ARTIC and Anaheim Resort district.
+A hybrid option connecting to ARTIC is also on the table, and that would extend the OC Streetcar on Harbor to Katella Avenue and add an “enhanced bus” to connect passengers to ARTIC and Anaheim Resort district.

 If one of these streetcar proposals sounds familiar, it’s because the idea of connecting ARTIC to the Anaheim Resort district is an attempt to keep the failed Anaheim Regional Connector project alive.
 The OCTA board of directors pulled funding last year from the 3.2 mile ARC project after concerns were raised over its $300 million price tag and the possibility that ridership would be low.